 iThemes Security simply uses the API of Sucuri.
 As a result, with both Sucuri and iThemes you get nothing but the free sitecheckwhich can also be found on the Sucuri website.

 Differences in blacklist monitoring

 Besides the scans, blacklist monitoring is an important factor, especially for the ranking losses described above.
 Here checks Wordfence according to its own representation only the Google Safe Browsing Status.
 If a website appears here, it is basically already too late.
 The website will most likely be thrown out of the search results first. iThemes Security and Sucuri check several blacklists directly here.
 The result is nevertheless identical.
-When the website appears on the blacklists, it is already too late.
-It is precisely to prevent this from happening that these scans are taken.
+If the website appears on the blacklists, it is already too late.
+It is precisely to prevent this from happening that these scans are made.

 An extended blacklist check is available at Wordfence only available in the Premium Version.
 Here, the point of spam advertising, which is easy to recognize from the outside and important for Google, is also checked.

 We consider the features of DNS and SSL monitoring to be of little relevance.
 We are not aware of a single case where DNS changes or SSL changes have been made in order to pursue criminal activities.